sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 ![figure]({{"/asset/2020-11-12-uncertainty-in-deep-neural-network/poor-calibration.JPG"|absolute_url}})

+Quoted from the paper:
+> This is visualized in Figure 1, which compares a 5-layer LeNet (left) (LeCun et al., 1998) with a 110-layer ResNet (right) (He et al., 2016) on the CIFAR-100 dataset.
+The top row shows the distribution of prediction confidence (i.e. probabilities associated with the predicted label) as histograms.
+The average confidence of LeNet closely matches its accuracy, while the average confidence of the ResNet is substantially higher than its accuracy.
+This is further illustrated in the bottom row reliability diagrams (DeGroot & Fienberg, 1983; Niculescu-Mizil & Caruana, 2005), which show accuracy as a function of confidence.
+We see that LeNet is well-calibrated, as confidence closely approximates the expected accuracy (i.e. the bars align roughly along the diagonal).
+On the other hand, the ResNet’s accuracy is better, but does not match its confidence.

 [[2]](#2) mathematically proved that neural networks equipped with ReLU activations yield unsensible, very high softmax score for far-away data.

 An intuitive example: